SriKrishna134/Family-Food-App/README.md

 **React.js**: A powerful JavaScript library utilized for building dynamic and responsive user interfaces.

 **NodeJS**: A JavaScript runtime that allows developers to run JavaScript on the server side.

 **MongoDB**: It’s highly scalable and flexible, allowing for easy handling of large amounts of unstructured data.

 **Express**: A minimal and flexible Node.js web application framework.

 **Stripe**: A popular payment processing platform that allows developers to integrate secure online payment systems into applications.

-## Project Structure

-The project structure follows a standard React application layout.
-Key directories include:

-- `src/components`: Contains React components used to build different sections of the portfolio.
-- `src/styles`: Sass files for styling the application.
-- `public`: Static assets and the `index.html` file.